paraschetal/GeoPackets/README.md

 * ``` $ python GeoPackets.py -p <pcap file location> ```

 * The KML file gets saved in the current working directory.
-This file can now be opened by Google Earth and the various source and destination points of the data packets can be seen.
+This file can now be opened by Google Earth and the various source and destination points of the data packets, and the web can be seen.

 ## Screenshots:
 ![Screenshot1](/Tested_KMLs/Screenshots/Screenshot1.png? raw=true)